tanvik7072/HMS_HBAC/README.md

 The EEG segments in the dataset have been annotated by experts, resulting in six patterns of interest: seizure, generalized periodic discharges (GPD), lateralized periodic discharges (LPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), or "other".
 The dataset includes patterns and edge cases with varying levels of expert agreement.

 The code includes signal processing, feature extraction, data preparation, training of a machine learning classifier, and a sanity check.
 The goal is to improve the efficiency and accuracy of EEG pattern classification, benefiting neurocritical care, epilepsy management, and drug development.

+An 81.4% prediction accuracy was achieved by the trained model.